solliancenet/cloud-core-2020/data-ai/day-4/challenge/team-challenge-iot-smart-city.md

     ![The edit query form is displayed, beneath the query textbox, the Upload sample input button is selected.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image103.png 'Upload sample input')

-22. Use the browse button to select the **sample-vehicle-telemetry.json** file extracted to the Lab-files folder from the starter solution zip file you downloaded.
+22. Use the browse button to select the **sample-vehicle-telemetry.json** file extracted to the Lab-files folder (ex. `C:\MCW-IoT-and-the-Smart-City-master\Hands-on lab\Lab-files`) from the starter solution zip file you downloaded.
 This file contains 1000 JSON records of simulated vehicle telemetry.

     ![In the Upload input data blade, the browse button is highlighted and the sample-vehicle-telemetry.json file is displayed in the textbox.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image104.png 'Select sample input file')